jshtx/compSci/README.md

 16. What is the difference between a reference type variable and a value type variable?
 	A value type actually holds the value of the variable, but a reference type variable just references back to the value of the variable.

 17. How would you describe the difference between class-based inheritance and prototypical inheritance?
+	Class inheritance is a description of the object to be created and a prototype is a working object instance.
+Objects inherit directly from other objects.

 ## ES6 Questions

 1. What is the difference between JavaScript and ECMAScript?
+	ECMAScript is the standardized version of JavaScript.
+When JS was first developed by netscape there were different versions for different browsers, EScript standardized everything.

 2. What do `const` and `let` do?
-And when would we use them?
+And when would we use them? const creates an immutable binding.

 3. How would you describe the difference between `function` and `function*`?
 4. When would you NOT use an arrow function in the place of a regular function expression?
 5. Refactor the following code to use an ES6 Template Literal.